Tools

 With a revised input control system, the best just got better

 Disclaimer: I do not work for Lampert.
 They did not pay me or offer me compensation in any way, shape, or form.
 I do not get to keep the welder.
 I unbox it, use it, then send it back to them.
 They have absolutely zero input with what I write here.
-Kinda nice when companies ask you to be brutally honest about their product.
+It’s really nice when companies ask you to give honest opinions and feedback about their product.

 Unboxing-